 In 2017 we helped Allens Cross Community Gardens produce 185KG of fresh fruit and veg for their community.
 This was equivalent to 2,313 meals or £1,109.34.
 What could you do for your community with your growing space?

-For more information and to book your sessions, contact us email@example.com
+For more information and to find out how we can help you, contact us on

 Bromford Housing Association“The support was not only enlightening but very educational, generating interest and extra knowledge in growing and living a healthy eating lifestyle.”

 Funder“They’ve transformed a disused piece of land.
 The wasteland, once known for its problems with antisocial behaviour, now has a positive.
 It is amazing to think that, through something as simple as gardening, other communities could do the same taking ownership of shared spaces and making them a place for people to come together.”